RequestNetwork/ai-agent-poc/README.md

 ﻿# AI-KU Project

-AIs Interaction Project for Autonomous Service Negotiation, Invoice generation and Payment Using Request Finance API
+AIs Interaction Project for Autonomous Service Negotiation, Invoice generation and Payment Using a simple Request Network API

 ![conversationSample](https://github.com/user-attachments/assets/78a3f30e-4561-45a2-a7db-03f4a4013817)